The Cigna Group’s (CI) “Overweight” Rating Reaffirmed at Stephens

-Stephens reissued their overweight rating on shares of The Cigna Group (NYSE:CI – Get Rating) in a report published on Tuesday morning, Benzinga reports.
-The firm currently has a $370.00 price objective on the health services provider’s stock.
+Stephens reaffirmed their overweight rating on shares of The Cigna Group (NYSE:CI – Get Rating) in a research note published on Tuesday morning, Benzinga reports.
+They currently have a $370.00 price target on the health services provider’s stock.

 The Cigna Group Increases Dividend

-The firm also recently announced a quarterly dividend, which was paid on Thursday, March 23rd.
-Investors of record on Wednesday, March 8th were paid a dividend of $1.23 per share.
-The ex-dividend date was Tuesday, March 7th.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 23rd.
+Investors of record on Wednesday, March 8th were issued a $1.23 dividend.
 This is a positive change from The Cigna Group’s previous quarterly dividend of $1.12.
-This represents a $4.92 annualized dividend and a yield of 1.92%.
+This represents a $4.92 annualized dividend and a yield of 1.89%.
+The ex-dividend date of this dividend was Tuesday, March 7th.
 The Cigna Group’s dividend payout ratio is currently 23.01%.

 Insider Activity at The Cigna Group

-In related news, EVP Everett Neville sold 2,982 shares of the company’s stock in a transaction that occurred on Friday, March 10th.
-The shares were sold at an average price of $271.67, for a total value of $810,119.94.
-Following the completion of the sale, the executive vice president now owns 5,403 shares in the company, valued at approximately $1,467,833.01.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-In other news, insider Michael W. Triplett sold 1,731 shares of the stock in a transaction on Friday, March 10th.
-The shares were sold at an average price of $271.67, for a total transaction of $470,260.77.
-Following the transaction, the insider now owns 30,235 shares in the company, valued at approximately $8,213,942.45.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, EVP Everett Neville sold 2,982 shares of the stock in a transaction on Friday, March 10th.
-The stock was sold at an average price of $271.67, for a total transaction of $810,119.94.
-Following the transaction, the executive vice president now owns 5,403 shares in the company, valued at approximately $1,467,833.01.
+In related news, CEO David Cordani sold 20,148 shares of the stock in a transaction that occurred on Monday, February 27th.
+The shares were sold at an average price of $294.06, for a total value of $5,924,720.88.
+Following the transaction, the chief executive officer now directly owns 120,496 shares in the company, valued at $35,433,053.76.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+In other The Cigna Group news, Director Donna F. Zarcone sold 2,088 shares of The Cigna Group stock in a transaction dated Friday, March 10th.
+The stock was sold at an average price of $271.67, for a total transaction of $567,246.96.
+Following the transaction, the director now directly owns 25,550 shares in the company, valued at $6,941,168.50.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CEO David Cordani sold 20,148 shares of the business’s stock in a transaction dated Monday, February 27th.
+The shares were sold at an average price of $294.06, for a total value of $5,924,720.88.
+Following the completion of the transaction, the chief executive officer now directly owns 120,496 shares of the company’s stock, valued at $35,433,053.76.
 The disclosure for this sale can be found here.
-Insiders sold a total of 27,752 shares of company stock valued at $8,008,479 over the last ninety days.
-Insiders own 0.80% of the company’s stock.
+Insiders have sold 27,752 shares of company stock worth $8,008,479 over the last ninety days.
+Company insiders own 0.80% of the company’s stock.

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently bought and sold shares of CI.
-Householder Group Estate & Retirement Specialist LLC bought a new position in The Cigna Group during the 3rd quarter valued at about $34,000.
-RFG Advisory LLC lifted its holdings in The Cigna Group by 13.0% during the 2nd quarter.
-RFG Advisory LLC now owns 1,697 shares of the health services provider’s stock valued at $478,000 after purchasing an additional 195 shares during the last quarter.
-Sigma Planning Corp increased its position in The Cigna Group by 1.4% in the 3rd quarter.
-Sigma Planning Corp now owns 4,711 shares of the health services provider’s stock valued at $1,307,000 after acquiring an additional 65 shares in the last quarter.
-Massmutual Trust Co.
-FSB ADV increased its position in The Cigna Group by 2.0% in the 4th quarter.
-Massmutual Trust Co.
-FSB ADV now owns 16,561 shares of the health services provider’s stock valued at $5,487,000 after acquiring an additional 319 shares in the last quarter.
-Finally, Creative Planning increased its position in The Cigna Group by 3.7% in the 2nd quarter.
-Creative Planning now owns 33,692 shares of the health services provider’s stock valued at $8,879,000 after acquiring an additional 1,196 shares in the last quarter.
-87.61% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Outlook Wealth Advisors LLC increased its stake in shares of The Cigna Group by 1.6% in the third quarter.
+Outlook Wealth Advisors LLC now owns 2,061 shares of the health services provider’s stock valued at $572,000 after buying an additional 33 shares during the period.
+Summit X LLC increased its stake in shares of The Cigna Group by 1.5% in the third quarter.
+Summit X LLC now owns 2,241 shares of the health services provider’s stock valued at $617,000 after buying an additional 34 shares during the period.
+Annapolis Financial Services LLC increased its stake in shares of The Cigna Group by 9.1% in the third quarter.
+Annapolis Financial Services LLC now owns 421 shares of the health services provider’s stock valued at $117,000 after buying an additional 35 shares during the period.
+AdvisorNet Financial Inc increased its stake in shares of The Cigna Group by 5.8% in the fourth quarter.
+AdvisorNet Financial Inc now owns 642 shares of the health services provider’s stock valued at $213,000 after buying an additional 35 shares during the period.
+Finally, Fiduciary Group LLC increased its stake in shares of The Cigna Group by 0.9% in the second quarter.
+Fiduciary Group LLC now owns 3,884 shares of the health services provider’s stock valued at $1,111,000 after buying an additional 36 shares during the period.
+87.61% of the stock is owned by institutional investors and hedge funds.

 The Cigna Group is engaged in the provision of global health services.
 It operates through the following segments: Evernorth, U.S. Medical, International Markets, and Group Disability and Other.
 The Evernorth segment includes a broad range of coordinated and point solution health services, including pharmacy solutions, benefits management solutions, care solutions and intelligence solutions.